The Importance of Independence for Seniors

 Comfort Keepers.
 Encouraging independence in seniors - maintaining quality of life.
 Retrieved on May 27, 2012, from comfortkeepers.com/information-center/news-and-highlights/encouraging-independence-quality-of-life

 Melchior, Deon.
-Promoting and maintaining independence whilst caring for the elderly.
+Promoting and maintaining independence while still caring for the elderly.
 Retrieved on May 27, 2012, from articleclick.com/Article/Promoting-And-Maintaining-Independence-Whilst-Caring-For-The-Elderly/929736